SeriousOldMan/Simulator-Controller/Docs/Team Server.md

   3. Details of a selected stint

-     This will give you an overview over the stint, the driven laps, as well as performance figures for the driver.
+     This will give you an overview over the stint, the driven laps, as well as some performance figures for the driver.
 Please select a stint in the list of stints to generate this report.

 	 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Center%208.JPG)